3b/pngload/README.md

 ## Overview

 pngload can be used to load images in the PNG image format, both from files on disk, or streams in memory.
 This library was written out of frustration with png-read, which was the only native Common Lisp code that supports PNG.

 What makes pngload different than png-read?

 ### Speed

-png-read is very slow.
-For a simple test on modern hardware, it takes png-read 0.95 [1] seconds to load an image that takes cl-png (A CFFI wrapper for libpng) 0.028s. pngload takes 0.145s.

-[1] Note that I recently applied some SBCL-specific compiler optimizations to png-read, so this figure will be lower on at least SBCL.
-Still though, pngload is approximately 2.5-5x faster, depending on the image properties.
+pngload is optimized for speed and portability across many different Common Lisp implementation and architecture combinations.
+On 64-bit SBCL it is roughly 3x faster than the png-read library when decoding a large 4096x4096 RGBA image:

+- pngload: 1.039s
+- png-read: 2.986s

+New in version 2.0: To overcome some performance bottlenecks, we wrote [our own](https://github.com/3b/3bz) decompressor, as the alternatives were too slow and not easily optimizable.

+Also, we use the [mmap](https://github.com/Shinmera/mmap) library on operating systems that support it, with a fallback path when not supported.

 ### Cleaner code

 pngload should be a lot more hackable, and have more of an educational value than png-read, even after adding lots of type declarations and restructuring the code away from its original cleanliness in favor of performance.

 ### Full support for all chunks